Mississippi

 Absentee Ballots may be returned:

-Mississippi does not have regular early voting, but voters may qualify for absentee voting in person or by mail and vote before Election Day.
+Mississippi does not have general early voting, but voters may qualify for absentee voting in person or by mail and vote up to 45 days before Election Day.

 A voter must visit their County Circuit Clerk’s Office to vote absentee in person.